COVID-19 Health & Safety

-Anyone over the age of 12 running the Memorial Marathon, Half Marathon, Relay, 5K, or Kids Marathon must show a personal identification (e.g., driver’s license or passport) along with a completed vaccination card of being fully vaccinated prior to 14 days of race day OR a negative test taken within 72 hours of the race they are registered to run.
-Proof of vaccination or negative test results must be brought to the Health & Fitness Expo.
+Anyone over the age of 12 running the Marathon, Half Marathon, Relay, 5K, or Kids Marathon must provide a completed vaccination card showing full vaccination 14 days prior to race day OR a negative test taken within 72 hours of the race they are registered to run.
 Expo visitors are not required to provide a negative test or proof of vaccination to enter.

 I have been vaccinated.
 What form of my vaccination card is allowed?

-Proof of vaccination can be the original paper copy, legible photocopy, or digital copy of the official COVID-19 Vaccination Card, which must be shown with a personal photo ID.
+Proof of vaccination can be the original paper copy, legible photocopy, or digital copy of the official COVID-19 Vaccination Card.

 I have not been vaccinated yet.
 Can I still run the race?